pyqtgraph/pyqtgraph/doc/source/guide/how_to_use.rst

-How to use pyqtgraph
+How to use PyQtGraph
 ====================

-There are a few ways to use pyqtgraph:
+There are a few ways to use PyQtGraph:

 * From the interactive shell (python -i, ipython, etc)
 * Displaying pop-up windows from an application